chattes/chattes.github.io/about.md

 ---

 Full Stack Developer.
 I love to write both front and backend Javascript for Fun and Work.
+I am interested in Elixir and looking for opportunities to work in the same.

-I am Based out of Bangalore.
+Currently , I am in Bangalore and working for various Startups here in Bangalore.

 ### More Information